-If you don’t have the money in the bank to pay for your solar panels right this second, have no fear: You are not alone and there are more ways than ever to finance your solar panels.
+If you don’t have the money in your bank account to pay for your solar panels up front, we’ve got you covered.
+There are more ways than ever to finance your solar power installation.

 Your main options for solar financing are:

 - Solar Lease

 As you probably know, a solar loan involves borrowing money to pay for your solar power system.
 The biggest advantage of paying for your system with a solar loan is that you will own the system.
 This differs from a solar lease or power purchase agreement where your system is owned by a third party.